Coaching for Change

 How can Coaching benefit you?

-With a disability, life is more difficult, and you will have survived, and perhaps flourished, many times each day.
+Life is more difficult with a disability, and you will have survived, and perhaps thrived, many times each day.

-Coaching allows you to draw on previous accomplishments to remind yourself that you have the perseverance and tenacity to achieve your goals.
+Coaching allows you to draw on previous accomplishments to remind yourself that you have the tenacity and perseverance to achieve your goals.

-All of this can help you gain a new perspective.
-Even the most adamantly impaired person who is a high achiever can benefit from the resources available through coaching.
+All of this can assist you in gaining a new perspective.
+Even the most severely impaired high achiever can benefit from the resources made available through coaching.

-Furthermore, with many disabled persons desiring to work but unable to find suitable employment, coaching may be able to assist in finding a solution.
-Not only can it raise your confidence, but it may also help you locate the career that’s appropriate for you by discussing and revealing alternative options that you hadn’t considered.
+Furthermore, with many disabled people wanting to work but unable to find suitable employment, coaching may be able to help.
+It can not only boost your confidence, but it can also help you find the right career for you by discussing and revealing alternative options you hadn’t considered.

 Below are some resources to help you achieve clarity as part of your journey.